MicrosoftDocs/well-architected/well-architected/saas/compute.md

 - **Plan your tenancy model**.
 Your tenancy model determines resource sharing between customers and is influenced by your business and pricing models.
 Single-tenant models have higher costs per customer compared to fully multitenant models.
 Your pricing should reflect these differences.

 - **Customer requirements**.
-Some customers may have specific needs for data residency, performance guarantees, or security compliance.
+Some customers might have specific needs for data residency, performance guarantees, or security compliance.
 If these requirements need higher isolation levels than usual, consider how to reflect the increased costs in your business model.

 - **Noisy neighbor problem**.
 Be aware of the noisy neighbor problem when sharing resources among tenants, with compute resources being the most affected.
 For more information, see [Noisy neighbor antipattern](/azure/architecture/antipatterns/noisy-neighbor/noisy-neighbor).